 HOW IS BMFS TREATED?

 - Transfusions for low red cells or platelets.

 - Antibiotics for infections.

-- Some types of BMFS (aplastic anemia) can be treated with immune suppression.
+- Some types of BMFS (aplastic anaemia) can be treated with immune suppression.

 - Some types of BMFS need to be treated with bone marrow transplantation.